CHAPTERS

 “Sara?
 You out there?”

-She froze.
 “Shit.
 My dad.”

 “Nowhere to run.”